emptymalei/awesome-research/README.md

 * [FlyLaTeX](https://github.com/alabid/flylatex): A free, open source version of sharelatex
 * [ShareLaTeX Source Code](https://github.com/sharelatex/sharelatex): ShareLaTeX open sourced their codes.
 This is a great move I would say.
+* [TeXStudio](http://www.texstudio.org) - Cross-platform LaTeX editor that stems from TeXMaker.
+* [WinEdt](http://www.winedt.com) - The LaTeX editor many people swear by.
+* [TeXnicCenter](http://www.texniccenter.org) - A quite old but free and decent editor for LaTeX.
+* [LyX](https://www.lyx.org) - Cross-platform WYSIWYM editor that uses LaTeX behind the scenes to render documents.
+* [TeXshop](http://pages.uoregon.edu/koch/texshop/) - No-nonsense editor for LaTeX documents which is included in MacTeX.
+* [TeXWorks](https://www.tug.org/texworks/) - No-nonsense editor for LaTeX code, modeled after TeXShop, but this one is cross-platform.